BIBSYSDEV/NVA-deploy/README.md

 ## Deployment steps

  1. Identify repositories with changes.
- 2. Merge develop into master for each repositor with changes.
+ 2. Merge develop into master for each repository with changes.
- 3. Create new tag in repository.
+ 3. Create new Github release in repository.
  4. Verify CodePipeline for publishing to SAR (Serverless Repo) has run successfully by checking versions and and date in SAR.
- 5. Update deploy templates with new applications, versions and paramters (if any), see above.
+ 5. Update deployment templates with new applications, versions and paramters (if any), see above.
- 6. Verify that any external resources has been updates (DynamoDB, Secrets, Elasticsearch, Cognito etc).
+ 6. Verify that any external resources have been updated (DynamoDB, Secrets, Elasticsearch, Cognito etc).
- 7. Deploy templates by updating stacks in Cloudformation.
+ 7. Deploy templates by updating stacks in Cloudformation (from local file but ensure that branch is up to date).
  8. Verify changes to stack is Completed.
  9. Deployment is done.